magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/front-end.md

 ### 4.3 Distribution

-You can version pluggable widgets as well as pluggable nanoflow actions and upload them to your private Mendix App Store so that other developers in your company can easily use them.
+You can version pluggable widgets as well as pluggable nanoflow actions and upload them to your private Mendix App Store/Marketplace so that other developers in your company can easily use them.
 It is also possible to share widgets/actions manually or embed them in company starter apps.

 ## 5 Does Mendix Support Multilingual Apps?